Real Estate Law

 The review always depends on the draft agreement, available documentation, the parties involved and the stage of the transaction.
 Where applicable, support may include:

-Review of the draft agreement and the main legal conditions.
+Review of the draft CPCV or promissory purchase and sale agreement and the main legal conditions.

-Review of clauses on deposit, deadlines, conditions, breach and completion.
+Review of clauses on deposit, deadlines, financing conditions, breach and completion.

 Identification of points that should be clarified or validated before signing.